ahmadaidin/ahmadaidin/README.md

 Backend Engineer
 ----------------

-Code in golang (prev: python, react, nodejs, django).
+Code in Go, previously python and javascript.
 I'm starting to give back to community with my code and knowledge

 * 🌍  I'm based in Bandung, Indonesia 🇮🇩
 * ✉️  You can contact me at [ahmadaidin08.aa@gmail.com](mailto:ahmadaidin08.aa@gmail.com)